JeffDeCola/my-cheat-sheets/software/development/software-architectures/artificial-intelligence/artificial-intelligence-cheat-sheet/the-math-behind-training-mlp-neural-networks.md

 ## OVERVIEW

-The goal of training a neural network is to adjust the weights and biases of the neural network so that the predicted output is as close as possible to the actual output.
+The goal of training a neural network is to adjust the weights and biases so that the output is as close as possible to the target output.
 A neural networks is trained using a training dataset.

-The entire process of training a neural network is shown below,
+The steps to training a neural network are shown below,

 ![IMAGE training-multi-layer-perceptron-neural-network-training-steps IMAGE](../../../../../docs/pics/training-multi-layer-perceptron-neural-network-training-steps.svg)